Lucca

 Practical Planning Notes For Lucca

 Cooler months usually make dawn ceremonies, long riverside or temple walks, and crowded ritual spaces much easier to manage.
-That matters because weather, daylight, and crowd comfort all affect whether destinations like The Duomo feel rewarding or exhausting.
+That matters because weather, daylight, and crowd comfort all affect whether destinations like Tourist Centre feel rewarding or exhausting.

 Stay close enough to the ritual core that dawn and dusk visits feel practical without repeated long transfers.
 For most first-time visitors, being close to the strongest central districts matters more than finding the most iconic possible hotel address.